Class-Continuous Conditional Generative Neural Radiance Field: Methods

 A conventional neural radiance field maps a 3D coordinate $\textbf{x} = (x, y, z)$ and viewing direction $\textbf{d} = (\theta, \phi)$ to a volume density $\sigma$ and a view-dependent RGB color value \text{R}, \text{G}, and \text{B} with fully-connected layers.
 However, several studies \cite{rahaman2019spectral} observed that deep learning techniques are difficult to represent high-frequency details, especially with low-dimensional inputs.
 To diversify the inputs, NeRFs introduced positional encoding \cite{tancik2020fourier} to the inputs, \textbf{x} and \textbf{d}, before the fully-connected layers:

-where $\gamma(\cdot)$ indicates positional encoding, $L$ is the dimensionality of positional encoding, and $p$ is a scalar value as a component of \text{x} and \text{d}.
+where $\gamma(\cdot)$ indicates positional encoding, $L$ is the dimensionality of positional encoding, and $p$ is a scalar value as a component of \textbf{x} and \textbf{d}.
 To extend to generative neural radiance fields, shape and appearance codes, $\textbf{z}_{\textbf{s}}$ and $\textbf{z}_{\textbf{a}}$, are fed into the MLP as follows:

-In GIRAFFE, the generative neural radiance field was substituted to generative neural feature fields by extending the dimensionality of color \cite{niemeyer2021giraffe}, which was originally three-dimensional, to a feature space having a dimension of $M_{f}$ as:
+In our model, the generative neural radiance field was substituted to generative neural feature fields by extending the dimensionality of color \cite{niemeyer2021giraffe}, which was originally three-dimensional, to a feature space having a dimension of $M_{f}$ as:

 where $\text{h}_{\theta}$ represents a generative neural feature field, $L_{\textbf{x}}$ and $L_{\textbf{d}}$ indicate dimensionalities of positional encoding output, and $M_{\textbf{s}}$ and $M_{\textbf{a}}$ are dimensionalities of latent encodings of the shape and appearance, respectively.